1) What program is my child eligible for?

 3) What makes Mini University different from other summer camps?

 Many Different Ages, Many Different Programs: As a whole, Mini U is for grades K to 8.
-We currently only offer full-day programming for younger campers: Junior Chipmunks (K, minimum of 5 years old and fully potty trained by July 1), Junior Turtles (grade 1) and Junior Moose (grade 2).
-In our Senior program (grades 3-8), campers choose 4 courses from ~40 offered.
-Finally, our Specialty Camp program offers a chance for students to focus on a single subject (e.g. Robotics, Movie Making, Archaeology, et cetera) for full days.
+We currently only offer full-day programming for younger campers: Junior Chipmunks (K), Junior Turtles (grade 1) and Junior Moose (grade 2).

 Hands-On Fun for Everyone: While professors lecture, we don’t.
 There are no “assignments” at Mini University.
 We provide fun, safe, and exciting hands-on learning activities that encourage creativity, higher-level thinking, teamwork, and social development.